Dinh Ngoc Minh

 • C. T. Vo, M. N. Dinh, and E. Dimla, "Predicting Phase-field Behavior of Brittle Fracture Model based on LSTM Time Series Forecasting Model," in IEEE International Conference on Research, Innovation and Vision for the Future, Ho Chi Minh City, Vietnam, 2020

-• Doctoral Medal, Award to the PhD candidates who demonstrate research excellence, Monash University, Australia.
+• Doctoral Medal, Award to the PhD candidate who demonstrate research excellence, Monash University, Australia

-• Sir John Monash International Deans Scholar Award, Faculty of Information Technology, Monash University, Australia
+• Sir John Monash International Deans Scholar Award, Monash University, Faculty of Information Technology

 • Redflex Traffic Systems Inc.